gruntwork-io/terragrunt/docs/_docs/01_getting-started/configuration.md

 - `root/qa/services/service01/terragrunt.hcl`

-You can set `--terragrunt-diff` option. `terragrunt hclfmt --terragrunt-diff` will output the diff in a unified format which can be redirected to your favourite diff tool. `diff` utility must be presented in PATH.
+You can set `--diff` option. `terragrunt hclfmt --diff` will output the diff in a unified format which can be redirected to your favourite diff tool. `diff` utility must be presented in PATH.

-Additionally, there’s a flag `--terragrunt-check`. `terragrunt hclfmt --terragrunt-check` will only verify if the files are correctly formatted **without rewriting** them.
+Additionally, there’s a flag `--check`. `terragrunt hclfmt --check` will only verify if the files are correctly formatted **without rewriting** them.
 The command will return exit status 1 if any matching files are improperly formatted, or 0 if all matching `.hcl` files are correctly formatted.